 Why was Palark selected to carry out the migration in the first place?
-Kirill Potekhin, Adapty CTO, does not consider server administration to be the company’s core competence, nor does he see this as a business advantage.
-It makes sense for Adapty to outsource DevOps-related tasks to those who are good at it and focus on the core product instead.
+Adapty does not consider server administration to be the company’s core competence, nor does it see this as a business advantage.
+It makes sense for Adapty to outsource DevOps-related tasks to those who are good at it and focus on the core product instead:

 The technical advantages of moving to K8s

 Through this migration, Adapty got rid of vendor lock-ins for key services.
 With Adapty switching to self-hosted Kubernetes, its infrastructure has become independent of the IaaS provider: the cluster can easily be migrated to another cloud (including dedicated or bare metal servers).
 There are other advantages as well:

 In Adapty’s case, Deckhouse’s dynamic autoscaling came in handy.
 Our client sometimes experiences sudden traffic spikes: for example, the number of RPS can jump from an average of 2,000 to 30,000 — and then drop just as quickly.
 To handle such situations, dozens of backup application replicas were running on AWS virtual machines.
 Most of the time, these VMs were idle.

 Now, K8s is configured to autoscale nodes and Pods dynamically (thanks to the node-manager module).
 Its machine-controller-manager provisions nodes in the selected cloud (AWS, GCP, and other cloud providers are supported).
 Additional Pods are deployed to these nodes as needed.
 In addition, the provisioned nodes can be put into standby mode to speed up the process even more.